-- 3.a ONC should encourage a market in app endorsements.
-To preserve patient choice, ONC should not require centralized certification, or the testing of apps. - 3.b ONC should ensure that provider organizations must not use endorsements (or the lack of endorsements) as a reason to block the registration of an app, or to block a patient's ability to share data with an app.
-Provider organizations may discuss, inform, and counsel their patients on the known benefits, risks, as well as any concerns about risks of using certain apps.
-Provider organizations should also have the ability to present available app endorsements to the patient at the time of approval.
-ONC should coordinate with the relevant federal agencies that are also holders of patient data (Department of Defense, Veterans Health Administration, Centers for Medicare and Medicaid Services) to encourage the publication of federal app endorsement criteria, by which their patient populations would benefit. - For example, the DoD may create a list of criteria by which apps that access the EHR data of active military would meet to indicate the app's trustworthiness. - 3.c ONC should encourage a secondary market by which patients are able to share their experiences about an app.
+- 3.a ONC should not require centralized certification or testing of apps.
+Instead, ONC should encourage a secondary market in app endorsements. - ONC should ensure that provider organizations must not use endorsements (or the lack of endorsements) as a reason to block the registration of an app, or to block a patient's ability to share data with an app. - Provider organizations, however, should have the ability to present some of an app's endorsements to the patient at the time of app approval.
+For example, a provider could display endorsements from trusted sources (or conversely, if the app has none, the provider may display a warning and request extra patient confirmation). - 3.b ONC should coordinate with the relevant federal agencies that are also holders of patient data (Department of Defense, Veterans Health Administration, Centers for Medicare and Medicaid Services) to encourage the publication of federal app endorsement criteria, by which their patient populations would benefit. - For example, the DoD may create a list of criteria by which apps that access the EHR data of active military would meet to indicate the app's trustworthiness. - 3.c ONC should encourage a secondary market by which patients are able to share their experiences about an app.